Dmalex166/platformer-tutorial/steps/part5.md

 # Part 5: Ready Player One

-No we have platforms!.....but no one to run on them
+No we have platforms!.....but no one to run on them.

 Create a new variable called `player` and add the following code to the `create` function.
-You can see this in `part5.html`
+You can see this in `part5.html`.

 ```js
 player = this.physics.add.sprite(100, 450, 'dude');